 The Parties shall, consistent with Standards Authority requirements and the Parties’ respective tariffs, rules and standards, including with respect to the NYISO, the NYSRC Reliability Rules, to the maximum extent consistent with the safe and proper operation of their respective Reliability Coordinator Area and Balancing Authority Area and necessary coordination with other interconnected systems, operate their systems in accordance with the procedures and principles set forth in this Agreement.

-35.3.2 Establishment and Functions of Coordination Committee.
+35.3.2 Establishment and Functions of Coordination Committee

 To administer the arrangements under this Agreement, the Parties shall establish a Coordination Committee.
-The Coordination Committee shall undertake to jointly develop and authorize Operating Instructions to implement the intent of this Agreement.
+The Coordination Committee shall undertake to jointly develop and authorize Operating Instructions to implement the intent of this Agreement with respect to reliable Transmission System operations.

 35.3.2.1 The Coordination Committee shall have the following duties and responsibilities: